WHMIS Training/Annual Review

 Employers must:

-• Ensure that all hazardous products are properly labelled
+• Ensure that all hazardous products have properly labels

 • Make SDSs readily available to workers